A SEMINAR BY DANIEL BARNETT

 Can I benefit from this seminar if I am new to HR and have no legal background?

-Our seminar is the only one that specifically focuses specifically explaining the forthcoming new laws from a practical perspective.
+This seminar is the only one that specifically focuses specifically explaining the forthcoming new laws from a practical perspective.

 Is there any small print?

-Afraid so.
+Yes.
 Here it is:-

 1. We reserve the right to refuse to let you attend the seminar, even after you complete the order form.
 If we do refuse to let you attend, we will immediately return your money.